Rishikiran98/DynamicHumanAuth/README.md

 Feel free to use, modify, and share under the terms of this license.

 “Security is not just a feature—it's a necessity.
 With DynamicHumanAuth, we bring intelligent surveillance closer to the real world.”

-yaml
-Copy
-Edit

----

-Let me know if you want to include visuals, add an academic citation section, or tailor this fu